Pierre Mendès France: Third Republic and World War II

 In 1932, Mendès France was elected member of the Chamber of Deputies for the Eure department; he was the Assembly's youngest member.
-His ability was recognized at once, and in 1938 the government of Léon Blum appointed him Under Secretary of State for Finance.
-After the surrender of France to Nazi Germany in World War II, he fled to French North Africa with other army and air force units, but was arrested by the Vichy government authorities and imprisoned for desertion.
+In 1936 he came within 700 votes of losing to Modeste Legouez, the president of the radical agrarian group the Comités de défense paysanne in what he said was his hardest electoral fight.
+His ability was soon recognized, and in 1938 the government of Léon Blum appointed him Under Secretary of State for Finance.

+In October 1940, France was put on trial by the Vichy regime at the courthouse in Clermont-Ferrand for desertion after he boarded the liner SS Massilia for Casablanca in Morocco to continue the fight against the Nazis.
+He was imprisoned for desertion.
 He escaped and succeeded in reaching Britain, where he joined the Free French forces led by Charles de Gaulle.
-Mendès France later described his trial, conviction and subsequent escape in the famous documentary The Sorrow and the Pity.
+Mendès France later described his trial, conviction and subsequent escape in the celebrated documentary "The Sorrow and the Pity".

 During the latter years of the war, Mendès France served in the Free French Air Forces and flew in a dozen bombing raids.
 After the Liberation of Paris in August 1944, he was appointed Minister for National Economy in the French provisional government by de Gaulle.
 He later headed the French delegation to the 1944 United Nations Monetary and Financial Conference at Bretton Woods.

 Mendès France soon fell out with the Finance Minister, René Pleven.
 Mendès France supported state regulation of wages and prices to control inflation, while Pleven favoured generally laissez-faire policies.
 When de Gaulle sided with Pleven, Mendès France resigned.
 Nonetheless, de Gaulle valued Mendès France's abilities, and appointed him as a director of the International Bank for Reconstruction and Development, and as French representative to the United Nations Economic and Social Council.